quickwit-oss/quickwit/docs/operating/data-directory.md

 sidebar_position: 2
 ---

 Quickwit operates on a local directory to store temporary files.
 By default, this working directory is named `qwdata` and placed right next to the Quickwit binary.

+## QWData directory

 When operating Quickwit, you will end up with the following tree:

 ```bash
 qwdata